 Many of the following ways to improve your credit score are known by you already.
 The problem is that you keep ignoring them.
-Well, now, you’re buying a home soon, and you know you better get started in fixing and boosting your credit.
+Well, now, you’re buying a home soon, and you know you better get started in fixing and boosting your credit and a good way will be to visit an accountant who will probably let you know about what is an invoice template? and how i t is beneficial for you to keep then for your books.

 Home lenders put a big weight on your credit score.
 Many of them even give you a lower interest rate if your credit score is much higher than their minimum.
 They will of course still consider other factors like your income, assets, down payment, loan to home-value ratio and debt-to-income ratio, but your credit score is a number that stands out among your other figures.